Switching to Linux

 Introduction

-Before we start, please take note of a couple things:
+Before we start, please take note of a few things:

 Why Linux?